shaneholloman/uvi/memory-bank/activeContext.md

 - Migrated from Pylint to Ruff with Pylint-equivalent rules
 - Removed .pylintrc and updated all related documentation files
 - Updated code to follow modern Python best practices for error handling
+- Upgraded cookiecutter dependency from 2.1.1 to 2.6.0
+- Updated Python target version from 3.9 to 3.10 in the main project
+- Ensured dependency version parity between the main project and the template
+- Synchronized pre-commit hook versions between the main project and template
+- Added Pylint-equivalent rules to the template's Ruff configuration

 ## Implementation Details: Dependency Updates